 4. Fresh, soft scents

-Ever notice that entrancing smell of spring?
-The Earth is awakening and it does indeed smell more, well, earthy.
-With warmer weather, misty mornings and soft wet smells fill the air.
+Ever notice that alluring smell of spring?
+The Earth is awakening, and it smells more, well, earthy.
+With warmer weather, misty mornings and soft, wet smells fill the air.

 5. Butterflies and Bumblebees Return